No Code/Low Code vs Traditional Development: Key Differences

 The decision was clear: full-stack development from day one.
 It took longer to ship, but everything from user authentication to API rate limiting was built to match industry-grade security.

 ✓ In regulated environments, low code often can’t meet compliance.
-Traditional dev gives you full traceability and control — which regulators expect.
+Traditional dev gives you full traceability and control which regulators expect.

-EdTech MVP: No Code to Validate, Traditional to Scale
+EdTech MVP: No code to validate, traditional to scale

 An education startup wanted to test a new course format: async learning combined with community chat.
-They used a no-code builder (Glide) to launch an MVP with:

 • Course content in Google Sheets